 Benchmarks

-TSFM benchmark tracker
+TSFM benchmark archive

 Independent leaderboards for time series foundation models, refreshed automatically from upstream sources.
 Each benchmark answers a different forecasting question — pick the one that matches your workload.